 The Department's procedures for the conduct of sunset reviews are set forth in 19 CFR 351.218.
 Guidance on methodological or analytical issues relevant to the Department's conduct of sunset reviews is set forth in the Department's Policy Bulletin 98:3—Policies Regarding the Conduct of Five-year (“Sunset”) Reviews of Antidumping and Countervailing Duty Orders; Policy Bulletin, 63 FR 18871 (April 16, 1998) (“Sunset Policy Bulletin”).

 All submissions in these sunset reviews must be filed in accordance with the Department's regulations regarding format, translation, service, and certification of documents.
 These rules can be found at 19 CFR 351.303.
-Also, we suggest that parties check the Department's sunset website for any updates to the service lists before filing any submissions.
-The Department will make additions to and/or deletions from the service lists provided on the sunset website based on notifications from parties and participation in these reviews.
-Specifically, the Department will delete from the service lists all parties that do not submit a substantive response to the notice of initiation.
+Also, we suggest that parties check the Department's sunset website for any updates to the service list before filing any submissions.
+The Department will make additions to and/or deletions from the service list provided on the sunset website based on notifications from parties and participation in this review.
+Specifically, the Department will delete from the service list all parties that do not submit a substantive response to the notice of initiation.

 Domestic interested parties (defined in 19 CFR 351.102) wishing to participate in these sunset reviews must respond not later than 15 days after the date of publication in the Federal Register of the notice of initiation by filing a notice of intent to participate.
 The required contents of the notice of intent to participate are set forth at 19 CFR 351.218(d)(1)(ii).
-In accordance with the Department's regulations, if we do not receive a notice of intent to participate from at least one domestic interested party by the 15-day deadline, the Department will automatically terminate the suspended investigations without further review.
+We note that the Department considers each of the orders listed above as separate and distinct orders and, therefore, requires order-specific submissions.
+In accordance with the Department's regulations, if we do not receive a notice of intent to participate from at least one domestic interested party by the 15-day deadline, the Department will automatically revoke the order without further review.

 This notice of initiation is being published in accordance with section 751(c) of the Act and 19 CFR 351.218(c).Start Signature